-Sometimes on Father’s Day, we just stay home and grill, and gourmet food superstore Stew Leonard’s is a great place to pick up steaks, lobster, fresh veggies, and all the fixings.
+Sometimes on Father’s Day, we just stay home and grill, and gourmet food superstore Stew Leonard’s in Yonkers is a great place to pick up steaks, lobster, fresh veggies, and all the fixings.
 While you shop for dinner, the kids can enjoy singing and dancing bananas, cows, and chickens.

 7. Hit the Batting Cages